AMAZON RAINFOREST: Madre de Dios, Peru

 Expanding Conservation Capacity In Las Piedras

-Since 2013, WidFF has been working with their Peruvian nonprofit partner, ARCAmazon, to establish a conservation and sustainable development corridor on the Las Piedras River, the last wild and unprotected river left in Madre de Dios.
-The area of protected rainforest under WildFF is almost 16,000 acres, which acts as a geographic buffer zone to the homeland of uncontacted people and Peru’s largest protected area, Alto Púrus National Park.
+Since 2013, WidFF has been working with our Peruvian nonprofit partner, ARCAmazon, to establish a conservation and sustainable development corridor on the Las Piedras River, the last wild and unprotected river left in Madre de Dios.
+The area of protected rainforest under the protection or WildFF and ARCAmazon is almost 16,000 acres, which in addition to the surrounding conserved areas, acts as a geographic buffer zone to the homeland of uncontacted people and Peru’s largest protected area, Alto Púrus National Park.

-The flagship initiative of WildFF in the Las Piedras watershed is to support the purchase and management of an 11,000-acre ecotourism concession, the Las Piedras Amazon Center (LPAC).
+The flagship initiative of WildFF in the Las Piedras watershed is to support the purchase and management of LPAC, an 11,000-acre ecotourism concession.
 Since its establishment in 2015, LPAC has been a critical wildlife refuge and global center for environmental education and research.
 All profits are invested back into conservation initiatives, such as forest ranger programs, research and community development.